banidrum/banidrum/README.md

 I'm currently studying AWS and Golang.

-My interests right now are basically cloud computing and distributed systems.
+My interests right now are cloud computing and distributed systems.

 I write some things on [dev.to](https://dev.to/banidrum)